joeshub/css-in-react/README.md

 ## How this project is organized

-### Lessons
+### Buttons
-- Each folder contains a lesson for learning the basics of that framework using a button.
+- Each folder contains a button example for learning the basics of that framework and to show what features it supports.

 ### Workshops
 - Some folders folder also contains a workshop with challenges explained in the README